Read about Dr Crichton’s epic bike ride, supporting Cancer Research UK

-Just seven months ago, the Doncaster GP signed up to take part in this year’s Deloitte Ride Across Britain and since then has clocked up over 2,200 miles on two wheels as he gears up to peak fitness.
+Just ten months ago, the Doncaster GP signed up to take part in this year’s Deloitte Ride Across Britain and since then has clocked up over 2,200 miles on two wheels as he gears up to peak fitness.

 Those energy-sapping training sessions – some up to 100 miles in a day – have resulted in David burning off a staggering 763,000 calories in the saddle as he pushes himself to his limit on his carbon road bike.

-Today marks 100 days to the start of the event on Saturday 8 September, 2018.
+The cycle ride starts on Saturday 8 September, 2018.
 Over nine consecutive days, David will cycle 980 miles from Land’s End to John O’ Groats – an average of 110 a day – to raise funds for national good cause, Cancer Research UK.

-On route, he will have to overcome some of the most challenging hill climbs in England, Wales and Scotland as he – and over 600 members of the amateur cycling world – make their way to the finish line on Sunday 16 September.
+En route, he will have to overcome some of the most challenging hill climbs in England, Wales and Scotland as he – and over 600 members of the amateur cycling world – make their way to the finish line on Sunday 16 September.